Shaaali/identity-apps/docs/guides/conditional-auth/README.md

 The authentication script, for configuring dynamic authentication flows in Asgardeo, is a functional language, which is similar to Javascript.
 You can configure the script using the script editor in the Asgardeo console.
 You can either use a [template](#script-templates) or <a :href="$withBase('/guides/conditional-auth/write-your-first-script/')">write a custom script</a>.

-This scripting language supports a set of inbuilt [functions](./api-reference#utility-functions) and [objects](./api-reference#object-reference).
+This scripting language supports a set of inbuilt <a :href ="$withBase('/references/conditional-auth/api-reference/#utility-functions')">functions</a> and <a :href ="$withBase('/references/conditional-auth/api-reference/#object-reference')">objects</a>.
 A simple conditional authentication script will look like the following:

 ```js
 var onLoginRequest = function(context) {